 How a company handles a layoff can significantly impact its future success.
 Poorly managed, a reduction in the workforce can damage a company’s reputation in an era where there are websites that allow laid-off employees to vent about their experiences.

-Today Amazon is the latest tech company to lay off people.
-They are expected to lay off 10,000 people because reducing head count is always easier than finding new ways to do business.
-The tech industry has been hit extremely hard due to poor management and idiocy, but I expect more layoffs for big companies.
+Amazon is the latest tech company to lay off people.
+They are expected to lay off 20,000 people because reducing head count is always easier than finding new ways to do business.
+The tech industry has been hit extremely hard due to poor management, but I expect more layoffs for big companies.

 Facebook has spent over $10 billion on a folly called the metaverse.
 Twitter is being run by someone who is a jerk, and Amazon has tried to get into so many different businesses that they have lost focus on what made them great.